 - If given permission by the teacher, add your name to the observation sign-up sheet, once for each class session you observe.

-- If you hope to visit more than one class, first contact the ELI Associate Director or Director to discuss which courses might be best to observe.
+- If you hope to visit more than one class, first contact the ELI Associate Director to discuss which courses might be best to observe.